 Each synopsis is developed in partnership with an international advisory board of conservationists and researchers who specialise in that area.

 For more information about the methods and evidence sources used for these synopses please see the methods page.

-Six global conservation synopses are currently being produced on carnivore, primate, forest, reptile and mammal (herbivore) conservation and control of invasive plants.
-A seventh is on the control of UK freshwater invasive species.
+Five global conservation synopses are currently being produced on carnivore, primate, forest, reptile and mammal (herbivore) conservation. we are also working on control of invasive plants.